If you’re hitting the weights regularly but neglecting your leg workouts, I want to warn you of what is to come…

 1. Focus on lifting heavy weights in your leg workouts.

-If you want your shoulders to get big and strong, you’ll want to focus on the 4 to 6 or 5 to 7 rep range.
+If you want your legs to get big and strong, you’ll want to focus on the 4 to 6 or 5 to 7 rep range.

 2. Focus on the leg exercises that safely allow for progressive overload.